xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 1. Go to **Project > Settings > Desired Capabilities > WebUI > Firefox/Firefox (headless)**.
 2. Click **Add** to create a key called `moz:firefoxOptions`.
-3. Have your capabilities added inside the `moz:firefoxOptions` key.
+3. Add your capabilities inside the `moz:firefoxOptions` key.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/desired-capabilities-for-chromechrome-headless/KS-DC-firefoxOptions-Key.png" width="70%" alt="Create DC for FireFox">

-   To learn more about the use of `moz:firefoxOptions` key, you can refer to the Mozilla developer document here: [firefoxOptions](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions).
+   To learn more about the use of the `moz:firefoxOptions` key, you can refer to the Mozilla developer document here: [firefoxOptions](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions).

-   Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Firefox/Firefox (headless), and edit the capabilities in the Groovy script.
+   Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Firefox/Firefox (headless), and edit the capabilities in Groovy.

    <table>
    <thead>